Website Performance Monitoring: What Are You Really Paying for?

 Branching into Other Check Types

 From there, you need to ask yourself about points of failure that could affect the user experience.
 Other basic checks, like DNS or domain expiry checks, offer protection for those gaps.
-While API and RUM checks are more advanced and aimed at different aspects of the user experience.
+While API checks and RUM checks are more advanced and aimed at different aspects of the user experience.

 Explore the check types your provider offers.
 The more you use, the better value you’ll get.